Mission and Focus

 - A brief statement about the project a grant will address, as well as the history and goals of your organization and its involvement with similar past projects (if any).

 - A brief project scope: objectives, anticipated outcomes, and any project-related activities already underway.

 - Expected project start date and duration.
 (If grant funding will not encompass the entire project, please specify grant-specific timelines.)

-All letters are personally reviewed by Foundation board and committee members.
+All letters are personally reviewed by foundation staff and/or board and committee members.
 You will be notified about next steps after your LOI.
-Letters of declination or invitation to submit a full grant proposal are issued by Monday, July 8, 2019.
+Letters of declination or invitation to submit a full grant proposal will be issued by June 30, 2023.

 Mail or email LOI to: